-A database created with the for load option has a status of "don't recover" in the output from sp_helpdb.
+A database created with the for load option has a status of "don't recover" in sp_helpdb output.

 Getting information about databases

 - To get a report on a database, execute sp_helpdb. - For a report on the space used in a database, use sp_spaceused.